orxngc/dots/README.md

 - [ ] Cleanup/optimize the flake — try to make it take up less disk space.
 Note: partially done, but it's still kinda big.
 I'm going to have to think about this.
 - [ ] Implement proper Android virtualization.
 I want to play Fate/Grand Order on the PC..!
-- [ ] Move hyprpanel to home-manager as soon as Jas-SinghFSU/HyprPanel#47 is merged.
+- [ ] Move hyprpanel to home-manager as soon as Jas-SinghFSU/HyprPanel#74 is merged.
+- [ ] Make a screen recording script with wf-recorder.

 ## Last but not least, credits!
 <details>